ccli8/mbed-os/targets/TARGET_NUVOTON/TARGET_M2354/TARGET_TFM/TARGET_NU_M2354/COMPONENT_TFM_S_FW/README.md

 -   `tfm_s_update.bin`: TF-M secure binary file for update separately when multiple image boot is enabled
 -   `<application>_update.bin`: Mbed non-secure binary file for update separately when multiple image boot is enabled or combined TF-M secure+Mbed non-secure binary file for update together when single image boot is enabled

+### Confirming firmware update

+After firmware update in reset, don't forget to invoke `psa_fwu_accept()` if self-test is OK or just no self-test.
+The `psa_fwu_accept()` call gets to be reckoned with when firmware update rollback is enabled, or firmware will roll back to original version in next reset.